 Please see "Styles and Family Trees" for a listing of ALL Black Belts promoted by AKATO sanctioned schools and systems.

 Jhoon G. Rhee Although not officially an AKATO member, Grandmaster Rhee must be listed here because he is the "great-grandfather" of the AKATO.
 He introduced America to the Korean martial arts when he came to Texas in 1956.
 Recognized by Black Belt magazine as the "Father of Tae Kwon Do in America" his many innovations (such as sparring equipment and musical forms) have changed the face of the martial arts in the United States and around the world.
-An instructor to many leaders in the U.S. government (including senators, congressmen and cabinet officials) he still teaches in the Washington D. C. area.
+An instructor to many leaders in the U.S. government (including senators, congressmen and cabinet officials) he passed away in 2018.
 See jhoonrheetkd.com

 AKATO ADVISORY BOARD